Metropolitan Borough of Deptford: History

 When the Metropolitan Borough was created, consideration was given to reuniting the two parishes, but a closer equalisation of rateable value was served by uniting St Nicholas with Greenwich to the east.

 The growth of the London conurbation had reached Deptford by the end of the eighteenth century but it had been a large industrial town well before this time: the Royal Docks and the Victualling Yard, which provisioned the Navy, and the various private dockyards, meant it was a prosperous and cosmopolitan town.

 Deptford Town Hall was built between 1903 and 1905 on New Cross Road.
 The building is in a grand baroque style, featuring carvings of tritons and admirals to emphasise Deptford's maritime heritage.
 It is now used by Goldsmiths College.

 Geography

-The borough bordered Bermondsey, Greenwich, Lewisham and Camberwell.
+The borough was in south-east London and bordered Bermondsey, Greenwich, Lewisham and Camberwell.

 The borough covered an area of 1563 acre and included the localities of St Paul Deptford, Brockley, New Cross, and St Johns.